Dimer models and group actions: Construction of symmetric dimer models

 In the case of reflection groups, we take the square lattice dimer model $\Gtilde$ whose characteristic polygon $\Deltatilde$ is a rectangle as $\Gtilde$.

-\subsection{The group $R_1$}
+\subsubsection{The group $R_1$}

 For an $R_1$-invariant lattice polygon $\Delta$, let $\Deltatilde$ be the minimum rectangle containing $\Delta$, whose sides are parallel to $(1,0)$ or $(0,1)$, i.e., two of whose sides are parallel to $(1,0)$, and the other two are parallel to $(0,1)$.
-Since each side of $\Deltatilde$ contains a lattice point of $\Delta$, we can start from the square lattice dimer model $\Gtilde$ and iterate the operations in \pref{pr:chop0} to obtain a consistent symmetric dimer model $G$ with characteristic polygon $\Delta$.
+Since each side of $\Deltatilde$ contains a lattice point of $\Delta$, we can start from the square lattice dimer model $\Gtilde$ and iterate the operations in Proposition \ref{pr:chop0} to obtain a consistent symmetric dimer model $G$ with characteristic polygon $\Delta$.

-\subsection{The group $R_2$}
+\subsubsection{The group $R_2$}

 In this case, we consider a rectangle containing $\Delta$, two of whose sides are parallel either to $(1,1)$ or $(1, -1)$.
 Note that if we require that each of the four sides meet $\Delta$, then the rectangle may not be a lattice rectangle, i.e., it may not have lattice points as its corners.
 In general, there may be two minimal such lattice rectangles containing $\Delta$.
 We choose $\Deltatilde$ such that $\partial \Deltatilde$ contains $\partial \Delta \cap \bZ(1,1)$ (if this is non-empty).
-Then we can again iterate the operations in \pref{pr:chop0} to obtain a dimer model $G$ corresponding to $\Delta$.
+Then we can again iterate the operations in Proposition \ref{pr:chop0} to obtain a dimer model $G$ corresponding to $\Delta$.

-\section{Dihedral groups}
+\subsection{Dihedral groups}

-\subsection{The group $D_4^1$}
+\subsubsection{The group $D_4^1$}

 For a lattice polygon $\Delta$ symmetric under the $D_4^1$-action, let $\Deltatilde$ be the minimum rectangle containing $\Delta$ whose sides are parallel to $(1,0)$ or $(0,1)$.
-Then starting from $\Deltatilde$, we can iterate the operations in \pref{pr:chop0} to obtain a consistent symmetric dimer model $G$ with characteristic polygon $\Delta$.
+Then starting from $\Deltatilde$, we can iterate the operations in Proposition \ref{pr:chop0} to obtain a consistent symmetric dimer model $G$ with characteristic polygon $\Delta$.

-\subsection{The group $D_4^2$}
+\subsubsection{The group $D_4^2$}

 Consider the action of $D_4^2$ on $\bR^2$ and let $L_1= \bR(1,1)$ and $L_2=\bR(1,-1)$ be the lines of reflections.
 Then $D_4^2$ acts freely on $\bR^2 \setminus (L_1 \cup L_2)$.
 We use rectangles as in the $R_2$ case.